Prostate Cancer

 "What the hell is going on here?
 This makes no sense!"

-An hour or two later my GP, Smith, unexpectedly makes a visit.
+An hour or two later my GP, Dr. Smith, unexpectedly makes a visit.
 I wasn't even aware he knew about my prostate surgery.
 He walks into the room and he's a little indignant.
 "What the hell is going on here?"
 An entirely rhetorical question as he knew exactly what was going on as he had just read all the charts.
 So not waiting for an answer, he then says, "This makes no sense!
 How can you have a heart problem?"
 He goes on to list all the reasons: the EKG looks good, my physical conditioning, not overweight, good cholesterol, don't smoke, don't drink, etc. etc. I got my first actual piece of information that made me feel better, if at least for a while.
 It was his opinion that there was no real heart problem.
 I simply had a bad reaction to the anesthesia.
 Sadly, I didn't give what he said any real credance.
 How could my lowly GP know better than a team of cardiologists who were currently examining me?
 And, really, maybe he didn't read the nuclear stress test results which I was lead to believe were pretty damning.

 "It all looks good.
 Nothing we need to do."